ekn394/KPL-CS-Archiver/Brainstorming.md

 Update: This is now accomplished by the shell script <a href="https://github.com/ekn394/KPL-CS-Archiver/blob/main/mac_inventory_helper.sh"> mac_inventory_helper.sh </a>.

 There is also a Windows equivalent shell script where the only change is where to start searching.
-For Mac the external drives are all located at /Volumes, where on Windows, the drives can be found at /d /e /f  etc.  There is a variable for where to start the search that allows you to select multiple starting locations (multiple drives) if you name list their drive names /e /f separated by spaces.
+For Mac the external drives are all located at /Volumes, where on Windows, the drives can be found at /d /e /f  etc.  The variable <code>search_from</code> allows you to select multiple starting locations (multiple drives) if you name list their drive names separated by spaces.